adon-cloudcannon/landing-page-test/src/collections/lessons/bootstrap-to-a-client-editable-hugo-site/component-arrays.md

 ```
 {% endraw %}

 If you’ve got it right, the page should look exactly as it did before.
-Only this time we’ve opened up a world of flexibility\!
+Only this time we’ve opened up a world of flexibility!